1969 World Series: Aftermath and legacy

 There are several direct connections between the two Mets World Championship teams of 1969 and 1986.
-Orioles second baseman Davey Johnson flew out to Cleon Jones for the last out of the 1969 World Series; Johnson later managed the 1986 Mets to their World Series title.
+Orioles second baseman Davey Johnson flied out to Cleon Jones for the last out of the 1969 World Series; Johnson later managed the 1986 Mets to their World Series title.
 The pitcher on the mound for the last out of the 1986 Series, Jesse Orosco, had been traded to the Mets for Jerry Koosman (the pitcher on the mound for the last out of the 1969 Series) after the 1978 season.
 1969 Mets shortstop Bud Harrelson earned a second World Series ring as the club's third-base coach in 1986.
 However, Mets pitcher Tom Seaver was on the losing end in 1986, as a member of the Boston Red Sox (he did not appear in the 1986 World Series due to a knee injury).
 Also in 1986, the Mets' World Series championship was in conjunction with a Super Bowl win, this time by the New York Giants, who defeated the Denver Broncos, 39–20, to win Super Bowl XXI.

 The Orioles repeated as AL East champs the next season, when they won 108 games, one fewer than the previous year.
 In the ALCS, they swept the Minnesota Twins for the second straight year to return to the World Series, this time, they were victorious in five games over the Cincinnati Reds.

 Four years later, the Mets returned to the World Series despite an 82–79 record, but lost to the Oakland Athletics in seven games.